Cybersecurity of Quantum Key Distribution Implementations: Putting It All Together: Analysis of the Bright Illumination Attack

 \begin{property} \textbf{Strong Pulses under Blinding.} Sending a high-intensity pulse to Bob's device, followed by another pulse with a high photon number, will \emph{always} cause a detection event in the detector matching the pulse's polarization, and not in detectors used for the other basis. \end{property}

 These two properties reveal how Bob's device acts when it is ``blinded'' (that is, when the APDs in Bob's device are in the linear mode).
-In fact, these properties reveal Measurement Space Vulnerabilities and Interpretation Vulnerabilities in Bob's device (as defined in Section~\ref{subsubsec:qkd_vulnerabilities}): when Bob's device is blinded, it measures four states (the high-photon-number variants of the BB84 states) that it should not measure, and interprets them as valid if they match his basis choice, or as a loss if they do not match his basis choice.
+In fact, these properties reveal Measurement Space Vulnerabilities and Interpretation Vulnerabilities in Bob's device (see Definitions~\ref{def:msv} and~\ref{def:iv}): when Bob's device is blinded, it measures four states (the high-photon-number variants of the BB84 states) that it should not measure, and interprets them as valid if they match his basis choice, or as a loss if they do not match his basis choice.

 Now that we have revealed the Measurement Space Vulnerabilities and Interpretation Vulnerabilities in the device, we can build an exploit for them using the Reversed-Space method.